MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-initialization.md

 Now, when the linker reads various `.CRT` groups, it combines them in one section and orders them alphabetically.
 This means that the user-defined global initializers (which the Microsoft C++ compiler puts in `.CRT$XCU`) will always come after `.CRT$XCA` and before `.CRT$XCZ`.

-The section will resemble the following:
+The section will resemble the following example:

 ```
 .CRT$XCA